DFE-Digital/manage-free-school-projects/README.md

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/ "Download Docker Desktop")
 - SQL Server Management Studio or Azure Data Studio

+## Development Setup - Docker compose :star2: (NEW) :star2:

+1 - Bring up the dev stack:
+  - Navigate to the root of the project `managefreeschoolprojects`
+  - Run the command `docker-compose -f Stack/docker-compose.yml up -d`.

+        - This will bring up the sql sever with a username and password set.
+        - Create an empty database.
+        - Apply migrations.

+2 - Open the project in Visual studio :rocket:

 ## Development Setup

 - Run `npm install; npm run build` from the `Dfe.ManageFreeSchoolProjects/wwwroot` directory to build the styles.